Hotel Spadina Modern Suites

 Hotel Spadina Modern Suites reviews

-Planning your ferry trip from Toronto?
-Stay at Spadina Modern Suites; rated and is available from CAD $ 236.
-Spadina Modern Suites is perfectly situated near the ferry routes, and can be reserved directly through Trivago.
+Looking for a great place to stay in Toronto?
+Book Spadina Modern Suites; rated and is available from CAD $ 236.
+Spadina Modern Suites is conveniently located near ferry terminals, and can be booked directly with Trivago.

 📍 Address Spadina Modern Suites